AshtonSBradley/ashtonsbradley.github.io/_pages/home.md

 sitemap: false
 permalink: /
 ---
-We explore dynamics and statistical mechanics of atomic **Bose-Einstein condensates** (BEC) and **Quantum Fluids of Light** (QFL).
+We explore dynamics and statistical mechanics of quantum fluids.
 <br>

-The intersection of ultracold atoms and quantum optics is a rich playground featuring pristine experimental control and many novel quantum and nonlinear phenomena are under active investigation.
-Ultracold gas experiments afford a rich interplay between many body interactions, geometry, and optical manipulations that continues to yield new physics.
-Recently developed optical platforms manifesting quantum fluid effects such as superfluidity have opened up rich new fields for exploration.
+The intersection of ultracold atoms and quantum optics features pristine experimental control over quantum physics and deep investigation of nonlinear many-body phenomena.
+Ultracold gas experiments afford a rich interplay between interactions, geometry, and optical manipulations that continues to yield new surprising physics.
+Recently developed optical platforms manifesting quantum fluid effects such as superfluidity have opened up new avenues for exploration.
 <br>

 <!-- Carousel -->